top of page

 Publication:

 Ward, R.H., Quinn, T.P., Dittman, A.H., and Yopak, K.E.
-In review.
+2024.
 The effects of rearing environment on organization of the olfactory system and brain of juvenile sockeye salmon, Oncorhynchus nerka.
-Journal of Integrative and Comparative Biology.
+Integrative and Comparative Biology, 64(1), 92-106.

 Undergraduate Students